World News Today: History

 As part of a channel refresh on BBC World News, five editions of World News Today were replaced on 1 February 2010 with GMT, Impact Asia now Impact, The Hub (later replaced with Global in 2013), Business Edition (later replaced by Outside Source and World News Today but returned replacing an edition of World News Today under the name Business Live), and a standard edition of BBC World News (replaced by Outside Source in 2014).

+These five editions were again relaunched as BBC News Now, Verified Live and The World Today with Maryam Moshiri in 2023 and 2024.
+While the successor to Beyond 100 Days, The Context continued.